pridkett/gitminer/README.md

 Actually, right now it doesn't actually use those fields and it probably won't anytime in the future.
 So don't worry so much about that.

+## Additional important configuration parameters

+Various elements of the miner can be turned on and off by changing the values of their field to anything other than true.
+Those fields are:

+* net.wagstrom.research.github.miner.issues
+* net.wagstrom.research.github.miner.gists
+* net.wagstrom.research.github.miner.repositories
+* net.wagstrom.research.github.miner.organizations
+* net.wagstrom.research.github.miner.users

 # Explanation of fields
 Every Vertex in the database should have the following:
 * type: one of USER, REPOSITORY